FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** How do you run FusionAuth (kubernetes, standalone server, behind a proxy, etc)?

-**Dylan:** We let FusionAuth take care of that for us, we are on a high availability plan in FusionAuth Cloud.
+**Dylan:** We let FusionAuth take care of that for us.
+We are on a high availability plan in FusionAuth Cloud.

 **Dan:** Any general feedback/areas to improve?